 The Radiation Oncology Residency at Mayo Clinic in Phoenix/Scottsdale, Arizona, offers a categorical program that combines a one-year Transitional Year Residency (PGY-1) with a four-year Radiation Oncology Residency (PGY-2 through PGY-5).
 There is not a separate application for the preliminary year.

-The objective of the Radiation Oncology Residency is to educate and train physicians to be skillful in the practice of radiation oncology and be caring and compassionate in the treatment of patients.
+Our goal is to educate and train physicians to be skillful, caring, and compassionate in the treatment of patients.
 At the completion of the program, physicians are ready for the demands of private practice, academic practice, or a fellowship program.